upstate-csci-236-master/master-program-recommender/README.md

 Recommendations

-When the user selects the recommend option the program should first prompt the user for the name of the user that the program wants recommendations for as follows:
+When the user selects the recommend option the program should first prompt the user for the name of the user that the user wants recommendations for as follows:

 user?